 - You cannot be a billionaire in here just by working 20 hours a week.

-- The reality is totally different here than what you are being told by your agents.
+- The reality is totally different here than what your agents are telling you.

 - You can barely pay the room rent, let alone earning a big amount of money.

 If you want to study, Cyprus is a very good country with a lot of good colleges and Universities.

 But, if you think you can study + work + send money home to pay the debt, + live a European life, that would just be a dream.